-There are many types of communication, an email, a message, a voice call, video call or even a “let’s go get a coffee”.
-Each has a totally different impact on productivity and picking the right one is as important to the production pipeline as any other task we can perform.
+There are many types of communication: an email, a message, a voice call, a video call, or even a “let’s go get a coffee."
+Each channel has a different impact on productivity, and picking the right one is as important to the production pipeline as any other task we can perform.

 Synchronous communication is the one we are most inclined to because it’s easy and more comfortable in a way.

 A conversation (usually) requires at least two people.
 An engaged conversation can take multiple forms: